 We love when cookbook authors think of everything.
 Take Alfred Portale.
 Here he thoughtfully offers a little advance troubleshooting on some ingredient swapping.
 Like “If you think of feta cheese as dry, crumbly, and excessively salty, you’ve probably had the ubiquitous, mass-produced Greek variety that’s sold in supermarkets.
 Seek out a high-quality Greek or French feta, with moderate salinity and more creaminess.”
 Good stuff, right?
 He also condones swapping goat or blue cheese for the feta and blood oranges or tangerines for the navel orange.

-Beet Salad with Feta, Orange, and Mint Recipe
+Beet Salad with Feta and Orange Recipe

 - Quick Glance